 Both precious and strategic metals are in high demand within various industries, including jewelry, manufacturing, consumer goods, tech and other heavy industries.
-Companies such as Kerr Mines (TSX:KER,OTCQB:KERMF) are looking to capitalize on this growing demand through the process of restarting a past-producing mine.
+Companies such as Arizona Gold (TSX:AZG,OTCQB:KERMF) are looking to capitalize on this growing demand through the process of restarting a past-producing mine.

 While the idea of restarting a past-producing mine may seem odd, it provides significant benefits by allowing companies to target proven deposits in safe jurisdictions, leverage existing infrastructure, reuse existing permits and licenses and further develop an existing mine with established output.

 It all starts with choosing safe and reliable jurisdictions

 Targeting exploration programs in safe and reliable jurisdictions is one of the primary indicators for success in mining projects over the long-term.
 Maintaining safe working conditions for employees, minimizing impact on the environment and the project’s health should be top priorities.

 Positive political and social dynamics in a particular jurisdiction can play a big part in your mining activities.
 A safe mining jurisdiction like Arizona offers both rich mineral deposits and reliable infrastructure.
 The Patagonia Mountains hold excellent value for emerging gold mining companies like Arizona Gold or Tarku Resources (TSXV:TKU), who operate nearby.